Department of Energy.

 Potential activities for the Assessment and Planning Grant include:

-- Assessment of the jurisdiction's needs for training on procedures related to safe routine transportation and emergency management situations.
+- Assessment of the jurisdiction's needs for training on procedures related to safe routine transportation and emergency response situations.

 - Development of mutual aid agreements among neighboring jurisdictions and with Federal agencies.